 Notion views

 Another thing that makes Notion great is the number of views.
-Notion supports calendar, Kanban style, list, and other view types.
+Notion supports calendar, list, table, board, and timeline views.

 This gives you control to organize your dashboard.
 For example, if you have a list with a date column, you can add the calendar view to see each list item in a calendar.